It’s no secret that customer engagement is critical to the success of your family entertainment center.

 Taking from Barstool's example, a great way to boost engagement is to set up a fund for your business or to collaborate with other small businesses to do so.

 To boost engagement, offer several “donation tiers” and rewards to donors.
-Patreon or Kickstarter are a great example of how you can do this.
-For instance, Tier 1, a donation of $50, might get that person a slice of pizza and a soda for free at your facility.
+Patreon or Kickstarter is a great example of how you can do this.
+For instance, in Tier 1, a donation of $50, might get that person a slice of pizza and a soda for free at your facility.
 Tier 2, a donation of $100, might get them 1 hour of free play.

 If collaborating with other businesses, you can merge tier ideas or combine them.